numpy/numpy/doc/source/building/index.rst

     This is needed even if you use the MinGW-w64 or Intel compilers, in order to ensure you have the Windows Universal C Runtime (the other components of Visual Studio are not needed when using Mingw-w64, and can be deselected if desired, to save disk space).
+The recommended version of the UCRT is 10.0.22621.0.

     .. tab-set::